A Computational (Co)homological Approach to Contiguity Distance: Simplicial cohomological distance

 Since $K$ is finite, its geometric realization $\abs{K}$ is compact.
 Hence, the cover $\mathcal{U}$ admits a Lebesgue number $\delta>0$, i.e., every subset of $\abs{K}$ with diameter less than $\delta$ is contained in some element of $\mathcal{U}$.

-Therefore, there exists an integer $m\geq 1$ such that every simplex of the $m$-th barycentric subdivision $K'=\sd^m K$ has diameter less than $\delta$.
+By geometric properties of barycentric subdivision, there exists an integer $m\geq 1$ such that every simplex of the $m$-th barycentric subdivision $K'=\sd^m K$ has diameter less than $\delta$.
 Consequently, every simplex of $K'$ lies in some $U_j$, so the following subcomplexes of $K'$:

 form a cover of $K'$ by $n+1$ subcomplexes.
 Moreover, $\abs{K_j'}\subseteq U_j$ for each $j=0,\dots,n$.
 Hence, $(f_{\vert\abs{K_j'}})^*=(g_{\vert\abs{K_j'}})^*$.

 By the Simplicial Approximation Theorem, there exists a subdivision $K''=\sd^p K'$ such that $f$ and $g$ admit simplicial approximations $\varphi,\psi\colon K''\to L$.
 Let $K_j''=\sd^p K_j'$ and consider the cover $\{K_0'',\dots,K_n''\}$ of $K''$ by $n+1$ subcomplexes.
 Then $(\abs{\varphi}_{\vert\abs{K_j''}})^*=(\abs{\psi}_{\vert\abs{K_j''}})^*.$